This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 As mentioned before, cannabinoids are naturally occurring compounds extracted from the cannabis Sativa plant.

 There are over 100 types of cannabinoids.
-Even though most of them are derived from the cannabis plant, some are derived from other plants too.
+Even though most of them are derived from the cannabis plant, some are derived from other plants.

 These chemical compounds work by attaching themselves to specific receptors in the body, called endocannabinoid receptors.

-The endocannabinoid receptors are responsible for controlling a variety of critical bodily functions, including sleep, appetite, movement, and body temperature.
+The endocannabinoid receptors are responsible for controlling various critical bodily functions, including sleep, appetite, movement, and body temperature.

 CB1 and CB2 receptors